-Does your cover letter complement your supervisor resume as well as help you showcase your leadership abilities as a supervisor?
+But does your cover letter perform as well, complementing your supervisor resume and helping showcase your leadership abilities as a supervisor?

 Since supervisors can significantly impact company or departmental success, hiring managers will review cover letters thoroughly to ensure they bring on the right leaders who align with the company’s vision.
-You can use our supervisor cover letter examples as a template to impress with your abilities in 2023.
+You can use our supervisor cover letter examples as a template, as well as our cover letter generator to impress with your abilities in 2024.

 Why this cover letter works